Are Capris Out of Style, or Just Evolving?

 1. Skinny Capris

-Here’s a new, chic type of capris I’ve seen a lot of younger girls wearing, and they’re cool-looking – a modern contrast to the sleekest, good for any age as long as you know how to style them and feel confident in a more elegant fit.
-I like these black skinny capris a lot and think they can look very sophisticated when paired with modern elements, such as classy flats, a luxurious leather bag, and perhaps even a belt.
+Here’s a new, chic type of Capris I’ve seen a lot of younger girls wearing, and they’re cool-looking – a modern contrast to the sleekest, suitable for any age, as long as you know how to style them and feel confident in a more elegant fit I like these black skinny Capris a lot and think they can look very sophisticated when paired with modern elements, such as classy flats, a luxurious leather bag, and perhaps even a belt.

 These capris feel a little dressier than most.
 The key to styling them is not to go overboard with a dressy top as well.
 This short-sleeved chambray shirt is casual, relaxed, and cool-looking – a modern contrast to the sleek black bottom half.
 Love this!